KuroganeToyama/blog/src/content/blog/2025-07-24-compiler-course.md

 IF you're a CS major at the University of Waterloo and you're into advanced courses, there's CS 241E (E for enriched).
 It's the exact same as CS 241, with one big difference.
 You build a compiler for Scala, the functional programming version of Java.
 That sucks even more than WLP4 for 3 reasons:

 - It's a functional language.
-Ensuring immutatability is *not* trivial.
+Ensuring immutability is *not* trivial.
 - It's an OOP language.
 Managing objects is even less trivial than the above.
 - It has a garbage collector.
 You either know how to implement it or you take the L.